dashpay/platform/packages/js-dash-sdk/docs/getting-started/core-concepts.md

 In order to access your UTXO, you will have to provide a valid mnemonic that will unlock the Wallet and automatically fetch the associated UTXOs.

 When an SDK instance is created, you can access your wallet via the `client.wallet` variable.
-(Check [wallet-lib](https://dashevo.github.io/platform/Wallet-library/) docs for more details)
+(Check [wallet-lib documentation](https://dashevo.github.io/platform/Wallet-library/) for more details)

 ## Account